searchisko/searchisko/README.md

 search/retrieve information related to distinct JBoss Community OSS projects, aggregated from various source systems.
-This system is necessary to support/extend synergy of JBoss Community in the era of more distributed development environment, when project teams tends to use third party systems instead of systems provided and maintained by JBoss Community Team.
+This system is necessary to support/extend synergy of JBoss Community in the era of more distributed environment, when project teams tends to use third party systems instead of systems provided and maintained by JBoss Community Team.